swhors/swhors/README.md

 - 👋 Hi, I’m @swhors
 - 👀 I’m interested in making something.
-- 📫 If you have any question to me, send email to me.
+- 📫 If you have any question, send email to me.
 My email address is swhors@naver.com.

 <!---
 swhors/swhors is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.